Our Team

 Intern | Mount Vernon Community Garden

 Eva (they/she) is a gardener at the Mount Vernon Campus.
 She is majoring in political science and minoring in food leadership.
-In her free time, they love to cook, eat, and care for her house plants..
+In their free time, Eva loves to cook, eat, and care for their house plants.

-Jackson Dueweke interns with the Compost Educator program.
-Jackson is majoring in Environmental Studies with minors in Geographic Information Systems (GIS) and Political Science.
+Jisae interns with the Compost Educator program.
+She is majoring in International Affairs and Environmental Studies.

 Intern | Food Recovery Network